forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * *Location:* Ibadan, Nigeria
 * *Test Dates:* May, June 2020 ? [to check]
 ##### Results
-* "Sixty participants were positive for SARS-CoV-2 IgG, in- dicating a seroprevalence of 45.1% in the study population (Table 1)."
+* "Sixty participants were positive for SARS-CoV-2 IgG, indicating a seroprevalence of 45.1% in the study population (Table 1)."
-* "Grouping of study participants by department where they work showed that 90% of O&G staff, 60% of emergency staff, 59% of medicine staff, 33% of micro- biology staff, 32% of chemical pathology staff, 23% of surgery staff, and 21% of private suite staff recruited for this study were seropositive for SARS-CoV-2, whereas none of the study par- ticipants recruited from hematology was seropositive."
+* "Grouping of study participants by department where they work showed that 90% of O&G staff, 60% of emergency staff, 59% of medicine staff, 33% of micro- biology staff, 32% of chemical pathology staff, 23% of surgery staff, and 21% of private suite staff recruited for this study were seropositive for SARS-CoV-2, whereas none of the study participants recruited from hematology was seropositive."

 #### Summary Wiens